Laurel's Tomato Growing Tips &

 How Much Sunlight?

 Your tomato plants require a minimum of 6 to 7 hours of direct sunlight for proper growth.
+Less than 7 hours may be okay for some of the cherry tomatoes.
+Less than 6 hours is not sufficient for photosynthesis -- this means a very poor crop.

 Preparing Your Soil